PotLock/core/contracts/pot/README.md

     custom_min_threshold_score: LazyOption<u32>,

     // FEES
-    /// Basis points (1/100 of a percent) that should be paid to an account that refers a Patron (paid at the point when the matching pool donation comes in)
+    /// Basis points (1/100 of a percent) that should be paid to an account that refers a matching pool donor (paid at the point when a matching pool donation comes in)
     referral_fee_matching_pool_basis_points: u32,
-    /// Basis points (1/100 of a percent) that should be paid to an account that refers a donor (paid at the point when the donation comes in)
+    /// Basis points (1/100 of a percent) that should be paid to an account that refers a public donor (paid at the point when a public donation comes in)
     referral_fee_public_round_basis_points: u32,
     /// Chef's fee for managing the round.
 Gets taken out of each donation as they come in and are paid out
     chef_fee_basis_points: u32,

     // FUNDS & BALANCES
     /// Total matching pool donations
-    total_matching_pool_donations: U128,
+    total_matching_pool_donations: u128,
     /// Amount of matching funds available (not yet paid out)
-    matching_pool_balance: U128,
+    matching_pool_balance: u128,
     /// Total public donations
-    total_public_donations: U128,
+    total_public_donations: u128,

     // PAYOUTS
     /// Cooldown period starts when Chef sets payouts